 The right to withdraw consent.
 You also have the right to withdraw your consent at any time where we relied on your consent to process your personal information.

-In order make a request regarding your personal information, please contact [INSERT].
+In order make a request regarding your personal information, please contact shopilyme@gmail.com.

-If you have a comment, question, or complaint about how we are handling your personal information, we hope that you contact us at [INSERT] in order to allow us to resolve the matter.
+If you have a comment, question, or complaint about how we are handling your personal information, we hope that you contact us at shopilyme@gmail.com in order to allow us to resolve the matter.
 In addition, if you are located in the EEA, you may submit a complaint regarding the processing of your personal information to the EU data protection authorities (each a “DPA”).
 The following link may assist you in finding the appropriate DPA: https://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.

 Legal Basis for Processing under GDPR